Chart Color Schemes

 Population

-Population growth drivers in Bilinga are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Bilinga are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, the estimated population of Bilinga as of November 2025 is around 2,302.
-This reflects an increase of 419 people since the 2021 Census, which reported a population of 1,883 people.
-The change is inferred from the resident population of 2,274 estimated by AreaSearch following examination of the latest Estimated Residential Population (ERP) data release by the ABS in June 2024 and an additional 177 validated new addresses since the Census date.
-This level of population equates to a density ratio of 846 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Bilinga's growth rate of 22.3% since the 2021 census exceeded the non-metro area (8.8%) and the national average, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 78.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of November 2025, Bilinga's estimated population is around 2,289.
+This reflects an increase of 406 people since the 2021 Census, which reported a population of 1,883.
+The change was inferred from AreaSearch's resident population estimate of 2,261 following examination of the latest ERP data release by ABS (June 2024) and an additional 177 validated new addresses since the Census date.
+This level of population equates to a density ratio of 841 persons per square kilometer.
+Bilinga's growth of 21.6% since the 2021 census exceeded the non-metro area's 8.8%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 78.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each Statistical Area Level 2 (SA2) area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Anticipating future population dynamics, an above median population growth of regional areas across the nation is projected, with the suburb expected to grow by 301 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Future population dynamics anticipate an above median growth for regional areas across the nation.
+By 2041, Bilinga is projected to grow by 302 persons, reflecting an increase of 1.5% over the 17 years.

 Frequently Asked Questions - Population